jihun-yoon/SPDR/docs/usage_guide.md

 # Usage Guide

-This document provides instructions on how to use the Stock Price Reasoner with Deep Research system.
+This document provides instructions on how to use the Stock Price Deep Reasoner with Deep Research system.

 ## Basic Usage